Easter in the Scriptures

 The Greek word, that the King James Version translates as Easter, is actually the word “Pascha” (Hebrew: Pesach) which means “ Passover” and this is how all accurate translations show it.
 As noted above, the whole paschal feast is meant, and not merely a single day of it.

 The word Easter had pagan traditions.
 It is of Anglo-Saxon origin, derived from the Norse Eôstre, the goddess of spring, in whose honor a festival was celebrated each year at the time of the vernal equinox.
 Later, Easter appeared in Christian history in the 2d century.
-The ancient Roman Catholic Church mixed the celebration of Jesus‘ resurrection with celebrations that involved spring fertility rituals in order to make Christianity more attractive to non-Christians.
+The ancient Roman Catholic Church mixed the celebration of Jesus’ resurrection with celebrations that involved spring fertility rituals in order to make Christianity more attractive to non-Christians.
 The Roman bishops urged that its celebration fall always on a Sunday (Eusebius Ecclesiastical History v.
-23–25) a custom that doubtless contributed to the practice of weekly Sunday observance.
+23–25).
+This custom, without a doubt, contributed to the practice of weekly Sunday observance.

 In the Christian faith today, Easter has come to mean the celebration of the resurrection of Christ three days after His crucifixion.
 But while it is appropriate for Jesus’ resurrection to be celebrated, the day on which Jesus’ resurrection is celebrated should not be referred to as Easter.
 Further, Christ’s resurrection is something that should be celebrated every day, not just once a year (Romans 6:4).